-Guyed Tower - A wireless communications support structure, which usually consists of metal crossed strips or bars, and is steadied by wire guys in a radial pattern around the tower.
+GUYED TOWER - A wireless communications support structure, which usually consists of metal crossed strips or bars, and is steadied by wire guys in a radial pattern around the tower.

-Height - When referring to a tower or other structure, the distance measured from the pre-existing grade level to the highest point on the tower or structure, even if said highest point is an antenna, lightning protection device or any other apparatus attached to the tower or other structure.
+HEIGHT - When referring to a tower or other structure, the distance measured from the preexisting grade level to the highest point on the tower or structure, even if said highest point is an antenna, lightning protection device or any other apparatus attached to the tower or other structure.

-Lattice Tower - A wireless communications support structure, which consists of metal crossed strips or bars to support antennas and related equipment.
+LATTICE TOWER - A wireless communications support structure, which consists of metal crossed strips or bars to support antennas and related equipment.

-Micro Cell - A low power mobile radio service telecommunications facility used to provide increased capacity in high call-demand areas or to improve coverage in areas of weak coverage.
+MICRO CELL - A low-power mobile radio service telecommunications facility used to provide increased capacity in high call-demand areas or to improve coverage in areas of weak coverage.

-Minimum Signal Coverage - Specific signal strength established as a minimum capacity for cellular and PCS coverage.
+MINIMUM SIGNAL COVERAGE - Specific signal strength established as a minimum capacity for cellular and PCS coverage.

-Modification or Modify - The addition, alteration, removal or change of any of the physical or visually discernible components, colors, or other aspects of a wireless telecommunications facility; including but not limited to antennas, cabling; equipment shelters, landscaping, shrouding, fencing, utility feeds, vehicular access, or parking, specifically including new transmission equipment, removal of transmission equipment, replacement of transmission equipment, adding a new wireless carrier or service, changes of wireless carrier or service provider, and/or upgrade or replacement of the equipment for better or more modern equipment.
-A modification shall not include the replacement of any existing permitted components of a wireless facility, actions that do not change the physical or visually discernible appearance of the facility or any part thereof as it was originally permitted, or wireless facilities classified as described in B(2)(a) of this code.
+MODIFICATION or MODIFY - The addition, alteration, removal or change of any of the physical or visually discernible components, colors, or other aspects of a wireless telecommunications facility, including but not limited to antennas, cabling, equipment shelters, landscaping, shrouding, fencing, utility feeds, vehicular access, or parking, specifically including new transmission equipment, removal of transmission equipment, replacement of transmission equipment, adding a new wireless carrier or service, changes of wireless carrier or service provider, and/or upgrade or replacement of the equipment for better or more modern equipment.
+A modification shall not include the replacement of any existing permitted components of a wireless facility, actions that do not change the physical or visually discernible appearance of the facility or any part thereof as it was originally permitted, or wireless facilities classified as described in Subsection B(2)(a) of this section.

-Monopole Tower - A freestanding tower that is composed of a single shaft usually composed of two or more hollow sections that are in turn attached to a foundation.
+MONOPOLE TOWER - A freestanding tower that is composed of a single shaft usually composed of two or more hollow sections that are in turn attached to a foundation.
 This type of tower is designed to support itself without the use of guy wires or other stabilization devices.
 These facilities are mounted to a foundation that rests on or in the ground.